-Behind every well-organized retail display and perfectly stocked shelf is a skilled professional—the instore merchandiser.
+Behind every well-organized retail display and perfectly stocked shelf is a skilled professional — the instore merchandiser.
 These specialists are the hands-on executors who transform merchandising strategies into tangible retail experiences that drive customer engagement and sales.

-What is an Instore Merchandiser?
+What Is an Instore Merchandiser?

 An instore merchandiser is a retail professional responsible for the physical execution of visual merchandising and product presentation within store environments.
 They work either as employees of retail brands or as field team members deployed by merchandising agencies to client locations.